reheatvet/notes/content/⭐ Getting Started with dApps.md

 Do you own a dog?
 Does it poop?
 If you have answered yes to both of these questions, then you need ScoopUp!
 Snap a pic of your pupper's poopage, clean it up and get rewarded!

-Their innovative KnowYourDog (KYD) system makes sure verified dog owners get the best possible rewards while keeping bad actors away!
-Reach out to them to get an invite code to KYD!
+Their innovative Register your Dog system makes sure verified dog owners get the best possible rewards while keeping bad actors away!
+Reach out to them to get an invite code to register your dog today!

 **Support channels: X, Bluesky, Email**